MoserMichael/datahelp/readme.md

 ## Applying a python expression over a range of cells

-Warning! this program uses pandas to read and write an excel workbook.
+Warning!
+This program uses pandas to read and write an excel workbook.
 This works fine for excel files with data only - without formatting / scripts.

 Help text